The Adventure of the Gloria Scott: Plot

 Victor Trevor, Sherlock Holmes, and the elder Mr Trevor, 1893 illustration by WH Hyde in Harper's Weekly.

 In his university days, Holmes spent a month with his friend, Victor Trevor, at Victor's father's estate in Norfolk.
 While there, Holmes amazed his host, Victor's father, who was a Justice of the Peace and a landowner.
 He had made his fortune in the goldfields in Australia.
-One of Holmes's deductions was that the elder Mr Trevor was once connected with someone with the initials "J A" whom he wanted to forget.
-His host then passed out on the table.
-Holmes had touched a sore spot, and possibly did not believe the old man's explanation once he had come back to himself that J A had been an old lover.
+One of Holmes's deductions, that Mr Trevor was once connected to someone with the initials "J.A." whom he wanted to forget, caused him to pass out on the spot.
+Holmes had touched a sore spot, and possibly did not believe the old man's explanation once he had come back to himself that J.A. had been an old lover.

 Holmes perceived that he was making his host uncomfortable and decided to take his leave.
-The evening before he did this, another old man suddenly appeared at the house causing the elder Mr Trevor to rush for a shot of brandy before greeting him.
+The evening before he did so, another old man named Hudson suddenly appeared at the house, causing Mr Trevor to rush inside for a drink of brandy before greeting him.
 They had apparently been shipmates some 30 years earlier, and Mr Trevor said something about finding him some work.
-Soon afterwards, Holmes and his friend found Mr Trevor drunk.
+Soon afterwards, Holmes and Victor found Mr Trevor drunk.

-Holmes then left the Trevor estate and spent the next seven weeks at his chemistry experiments, suddenly receiving a telegram from the younger Trevor begging him to come back to Norfolk.
-Once he got there, Victor told Holmes that his father was dying as a result of a stroke suffered after he received a letter.
+Holmes then left the Trevor estate and spent the next seven weeks on a set of chemistry experiments, only to receive a sudden telegram from Victor begging him to return to Norfolk.
+Once Holmes arrived, Victor told him that Mr Trevor was dying as a result of a stroke suffered after he received a letter, postmarked Fordingbridge in Hampshire.
 They found that he had died while Victor had been meeting Holmes at the station.

-After Holmes had left the house seven weeks earlier, it seems that this old man who had come looking for work, and whose name was Hudson, proved to be as unruly an employee as could be imagined.
+After Holmes' earlier departure, Hudson proved to be as unruly an employee as could be imagined.
 He had demanded to be promoted from gardener to butler and had got what he wanted.
-He had taken unforgivable liberties which would normally have resulted in an employee's dismissal.
-He was often drunk.
-Victor could not stand him and would have beaten Hudson up if he had been younger.
-The other staff had complained about him.
-However, Victor's father always let him get away with any infamy.
+He was often drunk, and took extensive liberties with the property and servants which would normally have resulted in an employee's dismissal.
+Despite Victor's disapproval and the other servants' complaints, Mr Trevor continued to let Hudson do as he pleased.
 Suddenly, Hudson announced that he was leaving because he had tired of Norfolk, and he was going to Hampshire to see Beddoes, another old shipmate.